Datavault-UK/automate-dv-docs/docs/index.md

 on a Snowflake database.

 !!!
 Note
     You need to be running dbt to use the package.
-If needed, you can find out more guidance on how to get set up from their [documentation](https://docs.getdbt.com/docs/introduction).
+If needed, you can find get more guidance on how to get set up from the dbt [documentation](https://docs.getdbt.com/docs/introduction).

     [dbt](https://www.getdbt.com/) is a registered trademark of [dbt Labs](https://www.getdbt.com/dbt-labs/about-us/).

     Go check them out!

 dbt is designed for ease of use in data engineering: for when you need to develop a data pipeline.

-They offer a command-line utility developed in Python that can run on your desktop or inside a VM in your network and is free to download and use.
-Alternatively, you can use their web-based [dbt Cloud](https://docs.getdbt.com/docs/dbt-cloud/cloud-overview) service for an even smoother experience.
+dbt offers a command-line utility developed in Python that can run on your desktop or inside a VM in your network and is free to download and use.
+Alternatively, you can use their SaaS offering [dbt Cloud](https://docs.getdbt.com/docs/dbt-cloud/cloud-overview) which acts as a dbt IDE (Integrated Development Environment).

 Our package runs inside the dbt environment, so you can use dbt to run other parts of the Data Vault pipeline, combined with the dbtvault package for the Data Vault specific steps.